ipilcher/fdf/README.md

 [libSAVL](https://github.com/ipilcher/libsavl), which must be compiled and installed as documented [here](https://github.com/ipilcher/libsavl#building-and-installing-the-library).
-The development packages/files for all three libraries must be installed in order to build FDF and its included filters.
+The development packages or files for all three libraries must be installed in order to build FDF and both included filters.

+> **NOTE:** `libmnl` is required only by the
+> [IP set filter](doc/ipset-filter.md), which is not required.

 ### Compiling